Marc Worden: Career

 Worden started his career in Toronto, Ontario, Canada, in television and theater.
 In 1990, he relocated to the United States to work for the Walt Disney Company and has remained there ever since.

 Following community theatre performances in the Toronto Civic Light-Opera Company's productions of The King and I and The Wizard of Oz, as well as taking dance and musical theatre classes with Roland and Romaine Studios in Toronto, Worden made film appearances on two episodes of the television series Katts and Dog.
 He was a cast member for 5 seasons on the Disney Channel's The All New Mickey Mouse Club from 1990 to 1994.
 In 1997, Worden appeared in two episodes of Star Trek: Deep Space Nine, the last of four actors to portray Alexander Rozhenko, Worf's son.

 In addition to onscreen appearances on film and television, Worden has done extensive voice work on animated series and films, starting with Batman Beyond in 1999, as well as numerous video games, starting with Blade Runner in 1997.

 Personal life

 Worden currently resides in Los Angeles, California.
-He is married to Mari, with whom he has three sons: Nathan, Aidan and Ryder.
+He is married to Mari, with whom he has three sons.